fourjuaneight/dotfiles/README.md

 # Dotfiles

 Files and scripts for configuring a development and terminal enviromant on macOS and Linux.
+Which _should_ also work with [Codespaces](https://github.com/features/codespaces) as well.

 ---

 ## Installation

-You can curl the install script and run `make`:
+You can curl the install script and run the script directly:

 ```bash
 curl get.juanvillela.dev | sh